 Can babies between 6 to 9 months old eat honey?

 No, babies 6 - 9 months old shouldn’t eat honey.
 This includes raw, pasteurized, and cooked honey.
 Make sure to check food labels to ensure they are free of honey.

 Can babies between 9 to 12 months old eat honey?

-It’s not recommended to serve honey to babies 9 - 12 months old, either.
+It’s not recommended to feed honey to babies 9 - 12 months old, either.
 As your baby’s immune system is still immature, it’s best to wait a little longer before introducing honey.

 Can babies over 12 months old eat honey?

-Yes, babies over 12 months old can eat honey in small amounts.
+Yes, you can feed honey to babies over 12 months old in small amounts.
 Make sure to serve it well mixed into foods or spread thinly on another food to make it easy to chew.
 Sticky foods increase the risk of choking when served in too-large portions.

 After your child’s first birthday, you can add honey to foods as a sweetener.
 It can be consumed raw or used for cooking or baking.
 As with any form of sweetener or sugar, make sure to include it in your child’s diet in moderation.